amoriello/trust-line/README.md

 The application will ask you to print this secret Recovery Key (as a QR code), and put it in a safe somewhere...safe.

 So yes, there are 4 keys (and that's the last, I promise).

+- The token security rely on electronic.
+Lock-bits will be activated to protect it's memory against external read/write.
+It would also be fun to imagine a secure enclosure, that breaks if someone tries to open it, so that you know that someone attempted something.

 The Recovery Key rules them all, so keep it safe.